 A counterflow monotube Heat Exchanger is at the heart of Clayton’s design.
 Heat is transferred from the combustion gases to the feedwater via this unique spiral-wound coil.
 The coil is designed to control the water flow inside the tubes and the air flow over the tubes.
-The coil design also allows for thermal expansion and contraction without thermal stress to maximize heat transfer.
-The same basic design is used for both Clayton fired and unfired industrial steam generators.
+To maximize heat transfer, the coil’s design also allows for thermal expansion and contraction without thermal stress.
+The same basic design is used for both Clayton’s fired and unfired commercial steam generators (heat recovery).
 Additional economizer sections can be easily added to improve overall system efficiency.

-The SigmaFire heating coil consists of two sections.
-There is a main generating section and a lower water wall section that form the combustion chamber.
-E-Series heating coils consist of three sections.
-They have a main generating section, an upper water wall section and a lower water wall section that form the combustion chamber.
+The SigmaFire heating coil consists of two sections — the main generating section and a lower water wall section that form the combustion chamber.
+E-Series heating coils consist of three sections — the main generating section, an upper water wall section and a lower water wall section that form the combustion chamber.

 The flow of water in the coil counters the flow of hot gases.
-This counterflow design helps provide optimum heat transfer and is one of the factors that lead to the high efficiency of the Clayton Steam Generator.
+This counterflow design helps provide optimum heat transfer and is one of the factors that lead to the high efficiency of the Clayton fired and unfired steam generation systems.
 Pumping feedwater at a rate of 125%-133% of the steam demand helps ensure that there is liquid in all sections of the coil at all times to eliminate steam blanketing.
-This helps provide good heat transfer and protects the coils from overheating that can occur in super heat conditions.
+This helps provide good heat transfer and protects the coils from overheating that can occur in superheat conditions.

 The entire coil is encased in a mild steel inner jacket and insulated from the outer shell.
 Cooling air passes between the inner steel jacket and the outer carbon steel shell.
 Air is either provided by the combustion air blower with standard burners or by means of an external cooling air fan.
 This arrangement maintains a skin temperature to a maximum of 150°F.